Last updated on December 8th, 2023

-Taking the bus from Medellin to Guatape or La Piedra Del Penol is easy.
-Follow these steps:
+Taking the bus from Medellin to Guatape or La Piedra Del Penon is easy.

 - Get off Caribe Station and cross the pedestrian bridge to the North Bus Terminal.
 The bus terminal is viewable from the metro station.

 - Buy a bus ticket to La Piedra or Guatape at one of the ticket booths (counter 9 or 14).
 There are a few bus companies that go to La Piedra and Guatape.
 I used Sotrasanvicente at counter 14 (prices may not be updated online).
-The fare is normally 12,000 COP to La Piedra and 13,000 COP to Guatape.
+The bus fare from Medellin to Guapate is no 17,000 COP.
 Make sure to ask the ticket clerk from which gate the bus departs.

 - Board the bus.
 The ride is about 2 hours.
 It’ll make a few stops on the way to pick up passengers at random stops.
 Try to sleep or enjoy the views.